 There are experiences taking place every minute in your leasing offices including the ones that take place when everything goes wrong.
 Paul Greenberg, author of the best-selling book CRM at the Speed of Light, sums it up in a very simple way, “If a customer likes you and continues to like you, they will do business with you.
 If they don’t, they won’t.”
 Your employees serve a variety of customers, and the internal customers they lead on a daily basis are most important to the success of your company.

-When everything goes wrong, how will your managers respond?
+When everything goes wrong, how will your property managers respond?

 Vice President of Training and Development